EDMdesigner/EDMdesigner-API-Doc/README.md

 ### Upload Complex Elems
 Upload a list of Complex elems to the specified group.
 Every user who belongs to this group will be able to use these Complex elems.
 Please note that every upload will overwrite the previous uploads!
-If you want to know what is a Complex elem, please read the [complexElems](#complexElems) part of the documentation!
+If you want to know what is a Complex elem, please read the [complexElements](#complexelements) part of the documentation!

 #####Type
   + POST